microsoft/dstoolkit-route-optimization/README.md

-    AML_WORKSPACE_NAME=    # The name of the Azure ML workspace AML_SUBSCRIPTION_ID=  # The Azure subscription ID related to the above Azure ML workspace AML_RESOURCE_GROUP=     # The resource group of the Azure ML workspace AML_TENANT_ID=  # The tenant ID of of the Azure subscription
+    AML_WORKSPACE_NAME=    # The name of the Azure ML workspace AML_SUBSCRIPTION_ID=  # The Azure subscription ID related to the above Azure ML workspace AML_RESOURCE_GROUP=     # The resource group of the Azure ML workspace

-    AML_COMPUTE_NAME=    # The compute cluster name will be created in Azure ML workspace AML_MIN_NODES=  # The min number of nodes for the compute cluster AML_MAX_NODES=     # The max number of nodes for the compute cluster

-    # Model input/output
-    MODEL_INPUT_ORDER_FILE=    # The path of the order file uploaded in step 3.
-In our example, it will be model_input/order_small.csv
-    MODEL_INPUT_DISTANCE_FILE=  # The path of the distance file uploaded in step 3.
-In our example, it will be model_input/distance.csv
-    MODEL_OUTPUT_PATH=     # The final output of the optimization pipeline.
-In our example, it will be model_output
     ```

 5. Run the optimization pipeline